az-digital/arizona-bootstrap/site/content/docs/5.1/content/typography.md

 ### Dark backgrounds

-On a dark [`.text-bg-{color}` helper]({{< docsref "helpers/color-background" >}}) the checkmark switches to white, because its solid Arizona Blue disc is too dark to read there.
+On a dark [`.text-bg-{color}` helper]({{< docsref "helpers/color-background" >}}) the checkmark switches to Sky, because its solid Oasis disc is too dark to read there.
 The diamond does not change — it keeps its Bloom and Sky on every background.

 {{< example >}}
 <div class="text-bg-blue p-4">